blender/blender/doc/python_api/rst/info_overview.rst

 For this reason it is preferable to avoid directly executing scripts that extend Blender by registering classes.

-Here are some ways to run scripts directly in Blender.
+Here are some ways to run scripts directly in Blender:

-- Loaded in the text editor and press **Run Script**.
+- Loaded in the text editor and press *Run Script*.
 - Typed or pasted into the interactive console.
-- Execute a Python file from the command line with Blender, eg:
+- Execute a Python file from the command line with Blender, e.g:

   .. code-block:: sh